-- Low Income Customer means a residential Customer of a participating utility with a household income at or below one-hundred and fifty percent (150%) of the poverty level or households at or below eighty percent (80%) of the Area Median Income.
-6 - Illinois Energy Efficiency Stakeholder Advisory Group (EE SAG or SAG) means an Energy Efficiency and Demand Response advisory body established by the Commission that is open to all interested participants.
-SAG is a forum that allows parties to express different opinions, better understand the opinions of others, and foster collaboration and consensus, where possible and appropriate. - Illinois Statewide Technical Reference Manual (IL-TRM) means the document updated on an annual basis that provides a transparent and consistent basis for calculating energy (electric kilowatt-hours or natural gas therms) and capacity (electric kilowatts) savings generated by the State of Illinois' Energy Efficiency Programs. - Measure(s) means an energy-using appliance, piece of equipment, audit, or practice that will result in measurable, reduced energy usage at a comparable level of service. - Natural Gas Self-Direct Program means a Program available for natural gas utility Customers that meet certain criteria, pursuant to Section 8-104(m) of the Public Utilities Act.7 - Net-to-Gross (NTG) Ratio means a factor representing net savings divided by gross savings that is applied to gross impacts to convert them into net impacts.
+- Measure; or (3) deferred, in which the Participant's activity would have partially or completely replicated the Program Measure, but at a future time. - Low Income Customer means a residential Customer of a participating utility with a household income at or below one-hundred and fifty percent (150%) of the poverty level7 or households at or below eighty percent (80%) of the Area Median Income.8 - Illinois Energy Efficiency Stakeholder Advisory Group (EE SAG or SAG) means an Energy Efficiency and Demand Response advisory body established by the Commission that is open to all interested participants.
+SAG is a forum that allows parties to express different opinions, better understand the opinions of others, and foster collaboration and consensus, where possible and appropriate. - Illinois Statewide Technical Reference Manual (IL-TRM) means the document updated on an annual basis that provides a transparent and consistent basis for calculating energy (electric kilowatt-hours or natural gas therms) and capacity (electric kilowatts) savings generated by the State of Illinois' Energy Efficiency Programs. - Measure(s) means an energy-using appliance, piece of equipment, audit, or practice that will result in measurable, reduced energy usage at a comparable level of service. - Natural Gas Self-Direct Program means a Program available for natural gas utility Customers that meet certain criteria, pursuant to Section 8-104(m) of the Public Utilities Act.9 - Net-to-Gross (NTG) Ratio means a factor representing net savings divided by gross savings that is applied to gross impacts to convert them into net impacts.
 The factor itself may be made up of a variety of factors that create differences between gross and net savings, commonly including Free Riders and Spillover.
-The factor can be estimated and applied separately to either energy or demand savings. - Non-Participant means any consumer who was eligible but did not participate in the subject Energy Efficiency Program, in a given Program Year. - On-Bill Financing Program means a Commission-approved Program for eligible residential and small commercial utility Customers to purchase Cost-Effective Energy Efficiency Measures, including Measures set forth in a Commission-approved Plan under Section 8-103 and 8-104 of the Public Utilities Act, with no required initial upfront payment, to pay the cost of those products and services over time on their utility bill.8 - Participant or Program Participant means a Customer that received a service offered through an Energy Efficiency Program in a given Program Year.
-The term "service" is used in this definition to suggest that the service can be a wide variety of inducements, including financial rebates, technical assistance, product installations, training, Energy Efficiency information or other services, items, or conditions. - Plan means the document filed by Program Administrators for approval by the Commission that includes electric and gas Energy Efficiency Programs and electric Demand Response Programs, pursuant to Section 8-103 and 8-104 of the Public Utilities Act. - Portfolio means a group of Energy Efficiency Programs funded by Customers that are offered by Program Administrators during the three-year Program cycle pursuant to Section 8-103 and Section 8-104 of the Public Utilities Act. - Program means an Energy Efficiency or Demand Response Program within the Portfolio offered to Eligible Customers of Program Administrators pursuant to Section 8-1039; a Section 16-111.5B Program offered to Eligible Customers of Ameren Illinois Company and/or Commonwealth Edison Company10; and/or an Energy Efficiency
+The factor can be estimated and applied separately to either energy or demand savings. - Non-Participant means any consumer who was eligible but did not participate in the subject Energy Efficiency Program, in a given Program Year. - On-Bill Financing Program means a Commission-approved Program for eligible residential and small commercial utility Customers to purchase Cost-Effective Energy Efficiency Measures, including Measures set forth in a Commission-approved Plan under Section 8-103B and 8-104 of the Public Utilities Act, with no required initial upfront payment, to pay the cost of those products and services over time on their utility bill. - Participant or Program Participant means a Customer that received a service offered through an Energy Efficiency Program in a given Program Year.
+The term "service" is used in this definition to suggest that the service can be a wide variety of inducements, including financial rebates, technical assistance, product installations, training, Energy Efficiency information or other services, items, or conditions. - Plan means the document filed by Program Administrators for approval by the Commission that includes electric and gas Energy Efficiency Programs and electric Demand Response Programs, pursuant to Section 8-103B and 8-104 of the Public Utilities Act. - Portfolio means a group of Energy Efficiency Programs funded by Customers that are offered by Program Administrators during the four-year (or five-year as applicable) Program cycle pursuant to Section 8-103B and Section 8-104 of the Public Utilities Act. - Program means an Energy Efficiency or Demand Response Program within the Portfolio offered to Eligible Customers of Program Administrators pursuant to Section 8-